Modern Day Literacy – More Than Just Words

 How literate are you?
 If someone asked you this question, you might be offended.
 The underlying assumption that you are anything but fully literate seems insulting.
 What if instead, someone asked “how financially literate are you?”
 That prior indignation might turn to a sheepish shuffling of feet.
 Books, newspapers, emails, websites – words are all around us.
 Literacy is nothing less than a survival skill in today’s United States.
 But what about money?
 Isn’t that all around us as well?
 Credit cards, mortgages, auto loans, tax returns, college savings plans, 401(k)s . . .
 Is financial literacy any less of a necessary skill than orthographic literacy today?

-The latest study conducted by the U.S. Department of Education and the National Institute of Literacy (2014) show that 86% of adult Americans have at least basic literacy skills.
+A study conducted by the U.S. Department of Education and the National Institute of Literacy in 2014 showed that 86% of adult Americans have at least basic literacy skills.
 While many argue this percentage is appallingly low, we can at least say there is not a single school in America that does not teach reading & writing skills.
 As a nation, we’ve obviously decided that literacy is of paramount value.
 Can we say the same about financial literacy?

 Let’s take a look at financial education requirements in America’s schools.
 According to the Council for Economic Education, only 20 states require high school students to take a course in economics, and only 17 require a course in personal finance.
 In a world where money is as important as reading, there seems to be a misalignment.
 To add another layer, in a study conducted by the National Financial Educators Council, more than half the participants aged 18-24 responded that “money management” is the high-school level course they thought would be most beneficial to their personal lives.
 Students want to learn about money, but schools are not necessarily offering the courses they crave.